AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 | dwProcessId      | DWORD  | Specifies the identifier of the process to be opened.
 This is the process ID (PID) of the target process. |

+In our implementation we'll focus on the 1st and 3rd parameters which are the desiredAccec and the PID of the target process.

+The third step consists of Allocating some memory in the target process in order to take the path of our malicious DLL.
+We can achieve that by the API function VirtualAlloc().